Can you drop a no contact order in Minnesota? If you asked for it in family court in the first place, it’s civil and you can drop it.

 Some people were not happy with that.
 So, several years ago Minnesota adopted a statute authorizing courts to issue a Domestic Abuse No Contact Order.
 That name is so long that we often use the acronym, DANCO.

 The earlier Minnesota Domestic Abuse Act’s Order for Protection law was the model.
-The OFP is from a civil case heard in family court but with criminal penalties for violations.
+The OFP is a civil remedy in family court.
+But an OFP has criminal penalties for violations.

-Bottom line, a defendant can now post unconditional bail, with no pretrial release conditions, but still be subject to a DANCO.
+Bottom line, a defendant can now post unconditional bail (no pretrial release conditions); but still be subject to a DANCO.
 Minnesota Statutes §629.75, Subdivision 1 (b), says in part: